Learning To Talk, With Someone Who Can’t

 But Bowie doesn’t have many words.

-Whilst a ‘normal’ 4-year old would be asking ‘Why?’
-368 times a day and tearing around a playground, Bowie battles the most basic tasks.
+Whilst a typical 4-year old would be asking ‘Why?’
+368 times a day and tearing around a playground, Bowie struggles with the most basic tasks.

-She does her best to wrap her tongue around the things she’s seeking; points, gestures and issues increasingly demanding dictates.
+She does her best to wrap her tongue around the words she’s seeking; points, gestures and issues increasingly demanding dictates.

 In other words, she screams a lot - a challenge far greater than anything I face in business, both physiologically and psychologically.